MontrealAI/AGIJobsv1/docs/mainnet-deployment-simulation.md

 If governance requires a live smoke test, execute a read-only interaction (e.g., `IdentityRegistry.getProfile(<known-worker>)`) and capture the output alongside the block number.
 No such checks were run in this simulation.

 `scripts/verify-wiring.js` enforces these invariants by loading deployed artifacts and comparing them against the governance parameters from `config/params.json`.
-It expects either `GOV_SAFE` or `TIMELOCK_ADDR` to be present in the environment and aborts if any module is miswired or owned by an unexpected address.【F:scripts/verify-wiring.js†L1-L82】 For interactive spot checks, attach to the deployed contracts with `truffle console --network mainnet` and run commands such as:
+It expects either `GOV_SAFE` or `TIMELOCK_ADDR` to be present in the environment and aborts if any module is miswired, owned by an unexpected address, or wired to a token whose symbol/name metadata disagrees with the configuration.【F:scripts/verify-wiring.js†L1-L200】 For interactive spot checks, attach to the deployed contracts with `truffle console --network mainnet` and run commands such as:

 ```
 // Confirm the staking token binding